Riada125/Project-1/README.md

 - The Death Star was originally intended to move and fire, but as the project deadline loomed this proved tricky to implement without compromising the ship's dramatic entrance, which was preferable.
 Ultimately, I'm happy with a stationary boss, but perhaps in future I'll make it a bit more of a threat to the player...

 - I'd be keen to make this game mobile friendly.
-I treated the task as the first try-out of my JavaScript knowledge.
+I treated the task as the first try-out of my JavaScript knowledge and so was more concerned with building something that worked on a screen with a keyboard.
+I'd need to reconsider how the player interacts with the game to make it suitable for smartphone or tablet use.

 ## Lessons learned

 - Design mobile first.
 I did this with my follow-up game, [Monkey Tennis](https://github.com/mjadair/Monkey-Tennis)

+- Plan better.
+By the latter stage of the project I was already feeling much more comfortable in implementing my ideas.
+The boss level worked exactly as I was expecting it to after I planned it out carefully.
+The previously created elements involved much more trial and error.